mrocklin/blog/_posts/work/2012-11-23-BuildingComputations.md

 ![]({{ BASE_PATH }}/images/complex-matrix-computation.png)

+`rule(identcomp)` iterates over all possible computations to compute this expression.
+If you are not satisfied with the computation above you may ask for more.

 Inplace Computations
 --------------------

-BLAS/LAPACK routines are *inplace*; they write their results to the memory locations of their inputs.
+BLAS/LAPACK routines are *inplace*; they write their results to the memory locations of some of their inputs.
 We have a separate system to deal with inplace computations.

 {% highlight python %}
     from sympy.computations.inplace import inplace_compile